charliecalvert/CloudNotes/Assignments/AskQuestion.md

 Ask a technical question in the discussion area related to this week's assignments, or to a technology that we have been using regularly.

+Here is a quick video about how to create new questions and how to reply to existing questions.

 ## Why Ask Questions

 Asking Questions in the discussion are can be helpful because it: